elainegrace/random-color-generator/README.md

-Made random-color-generator using HTML, CSS, and JavaScript.
+Made random-color-generator using HTML, CSS, and JavaScript--bundled using Parcel and deployed on Netlify.